Every public relations campaign can benefit from using the best social media management tools.

 The combination of consistency and variety will help your brand stand out and can support the objectives of any public relations campaign you are running.

-You can also split test posts to find out what works best, an excellent feature for digital marketing teams trying to figure out how to make an impact.
+You can also split test posts to find out what works best.
+This is an excellent feature for digital marketing teams trying to figure out how to make an impact.

 At the moment, Meet Edgar supports feeds from Facebook, Twitter, LinkedIn and Instagram, so if your target market is on those platforms, its a good option for you.